agoston-io/js-client/README.md

 - TODO: if no backendUrl provided, go to demo one with demo message WEB
 - TODO: auth for subscription?
 Working with WEB?
 - TODO: make next scroll liveshooping working
+---
+- TODO: doc here with more examples + explanations + link to docs quick start

 ## Implement